-The obligation to pay the balance of stocks subscriptions payable of P96,341 has been agreed and accepted by the Plan.
-In May 2019, the Parent Company paid its remaining stock subscriptions payable amounting to P11,443.
-The outstanding balance of stock subscription payable amounted to nil as at December 31, 2020 and 2019.
+The obligation to pay the balance of stocks subscriptions payable of ₱96,341 has been agreed and accepted by the Plan.
+In May 2019, the Parent Company paid its remaining stock subscriptions payable amounting to ₱11,443.
+There is no outstanding balance of stock subscription payable as at December 31, 2021 and 2020.